 What is abortion?

+Abortion is the killing of a child before he or she has been born, usually within the first 28 weeks of pregnancy.
 By definition, all voluntary abortions (with the exception of abortifacient contraceptives) take place after the mother discovers she is pregnant.
 This usually happens after a skipped menstrual cycle, which means the fetus has already implanted into the wall of the womb.
 The child already has a primitive nervous system and a tiny heart.
 Even in outward shape, the fetus looks clearly human.
-But when does he actually become a human?

 When does life begin?

-Human life begins at the moment of fertilization, when the sperm fertilizes the egg inside the Fallopian tube.
-(Note: some people call this moment conception.
-But calling it conception muddies the waters as to what is actually happening in a scientific sense.
-Fertilization is the scientific term.)
-To put it simply, upon fertilization, the newly formed zygote has all the genetic information (DNA) required to be a unique individual.
+Human life begins when the sperm fertilizes the egg inside the Fallopian tube.
+(Note: some people call this conception, but fertilization is the scientific term.)
+To put it simply: upon fertilization, the newly formed zygote has all the genetic information (DNA) required to be a unique individual.

 At this stage, he or she is a human being, in every sense of the word.
 Scientifically speaking, the only difference between you as a newly conceived zygote and you right now boils down to: 1) the number of cells in your body; and 2) the complexity of their organization.
 Throughout every stage of development, you had all the genetic material you needed to grow.
 You were, are, and will be a human being, at every stage of your development.

-The Orthodox teaching on abortion
+The Eastern Orthodox Church’s view on abortion

-The Orthodox Church holds human life as sacred, as created according to the image and likeness of God.
+The Church holds all human life as sacred, as created according to the image and likeness of God.
 We know that God’s eyes see our substance (Psalm 139:16), and that He makes and fashions each of us.
 That He clothes us with skin and flesh, fences us with bones and sinews, and brings us forth out of the womb (Job 10:8-12).
-The Lord even says to the Prophet Jeremiah, “I formed thee in the belly… and before thou comest out of the womb I sanctified thee” (Jeremiah 1:5).
+The Lord even says to the Prophet Jeremiah, “Before I formed you in the womb I knew you.
+Before you were born I sanctified you.”
+(Jeremiah 1:5).